SaiJeevanPuchakayala/Implement-ML/README.md

 ### 1. Student-Percentage-Prediction
-> Predict the percentage of an student based on the no. of study hours.
+> Predict the percentage of an student based on the no. of hours studied.

-> This is a linear regression task as it involves just 2 variables.
+> This is a linear regression task and involves just 2 variables.